1987 Ming Court Affair: 1983 PBB general assembly

 In September 1983, triennial general assembly of Parti Pesaka Bumiputera Bersatu (PBB) was held.
 Taib Mahmud, who was the president of the PBB party, tried to secure his own position by not allowing the president and one of the two deputy presidents posts being contested.
 He allowed one deputy president seat (Bumiputera wing) to be contested but later regretted it because Taib worried that Rahman's men would win the deputy president seat, thus challenging Taib's authority in the party.
 Taib stopped the party elections except for lower level Supreme Council seats of the Bumiputera wing.
 Subsequently, a motion was tabled in the general assembly to authorise Taib to appoint a suitable deputy president for the post.
 Rahman's faction objected the motion.
 From then, Rahman's faction started to attack Taib Mahmud.
 Matu-Daro PBB branch, formerly headed by Abdul Rahman, tabled a motion to form Sarawak United Malays National Organisation (UMNO) by merging all the bumiputera parties including PBB to order to curb Taib's power in the party.
 However, federal UMNO leaders such as Musa Hitam said that Sarawak Barisan Nasional (BN) was still strong and thus there was no need of UMNO in Sarawak.
-However, unknown to Rahman supporters, Taib already made a secret agreement with prime minister of Malaysia, Mahathir Mohamad that the UMNO would not enter Sarawak as long as Mahathir remains as Malaysian prime minister and Taib remains as chief minister of Sarawak.
+However, unknown to Rahman supporters, Taib already made a secret agreement with then prime minister of Malaysia, Mahathir Mohamad that the UMNO would not enter Sarawak as long as Mahathir remains as Malaysian prime minister and Taib remains as chief minister of Sarawak.
 Salleh Jafaruddin (Rahman's nephew) used the General Assembly to mention that Rahman's speech during the opening of Bintulu port was actually not offensive to Taib and Taib should not respond negatively to the matter.
 However, he also praised Taib for making an apology to Abdul Rahman and reminded Taib he should respect the elders such as Abdul Rahman.